 - unspent cautions

-- a statement about whether the applicant is included in the children's or adult's lists, or is being considered for inclusion in those list(s)
+- a statement about whether the displaced person is included in the children's or adult's lists, or is being considered for inclusion in those list(s)

 - other relevant information held by the police